gaiaverse/selectionfunctions/README.md

 To fetch the data for the GaiaDR2 selectionfunction, run:

-    python setup.py fetch --map-name=boubert_everall_2019
+    python setup.py fetch --map-name=cog_ii

-You can download the other selection functions by changing "boubert_everall_2019" to (other selection functions to be added in future).
+You can download the other selection functions by changing "cog_ii" to (other selection functions will be added in future).

 Alternatively, if you have used `pip` to install `selectionfunctions`, then you can configure the data directory and download the data by opening up a python